the-satyam/CSVToJson/README.md

 # CSVToJson

-Use node server.js to run
+Use node server.js to run<br><br>
-samole file path is given in .env replace the file to be uploaded
+Sample file path is given in .env replace the file to be uploaded